hfurkanvural/hfurkanvural/README.md

 💻 Currently DevOps Engineer

-⌨️ Coding in .NET, Node.js, Python.
+⌨️ Coding in Python, Go.

 ⚡️ Likes to work on AWS, Docker, K8s

-📍 Lives in Istanbul, Turkey
+📍 Lives in Graz, Austria